 This course on the principles of marketing provides an introduction to the nature and fundamentals of the marketing activity in modern businesses.
-The broad view of marketing that is presented builds on the integration of marketing with the entire enterprise, reinforced by theories and concepts as well as practices and applications.
+The broad view of marketing with the entire enterprise, reinforced by theories and concepts as well as practices and applications.
 Topics include an analysis of the economic factors influencing buyer behavior, marketing research, market segmentation, development of marketing programs (new product, price, advertising and distribution decisions) and international marketing.
 The course also covers new marketing technologies that are revolutionizing the way companies bring value to their customers.

-BA201 Microeconomics
+BA201 Microeconomics Prerequisite: None